Interest rates from 6,5 % p.a.

 +49 171 7619 750

-Since 2009 Thomas González has been committing himself to his art loan business and has established a network of financial partners, successfully brokering art loans worth tens of millions of Euros.
+Since 2009 Thomas González has been committing himself to his art loan business and has established a network of financial partners, successfully brokering art loans in excess of hundred million of Euros.

 Before, Thomas González studied history of art (M.A., University) in Würzburg and Frankfurt am Main.
 From 1996 onwards, he was in charge of sales at artnet.com within Germany and Europe.